richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 }
 ```

-I declare a Security Group associated with our VPC for the WebServer:
+I create a Security Group for the WebServer:

 ```
 resource "aws_security_group" "webserver" {